Home page: Stapleford Nottingham Home page: Stapleford Nottingham

 The Saxon Cross

-The Saxon Cross standing in St Helen's churchyard was probably erected in about 1000AD and is believed to be the oldest Christian memorial in Nottinghamshire.
+The Saxon Cross standing in St Helen's churchyard is thought to date back to around 700AD and is believed to be the oldest Christian memorial in Nottinghamshire.
 It is over three metres tall and features many interlacing carvings including a symbol of St Luke treading on a serpent.

 Travelling preachers would have called the local people to worship near it before the church was built.
 It may even have been responsible for the name 'Stapleford' meaning a post near a ford or river crossing.